mikhailyatsenko/coffemapberlin/README.md

 # 3welle.com - Berlin Coffee Shop Finder

 ## Overview
-3welle.com is a web application designed to help Berlin residents and visitors discover the best specialty coffee shops in the city.
+3welle.com is a fullstack hobby application designed to help Berlin residents and visitors discover the best specialty coffee shops in the city.
 Users can explore a map of coffee shops, read reviews, and find essential information about each location.

 ## Technologies Used